wpseemol/mangrove-collection-theme/README.md

 ### `custom-logo`

-Allows users to upload a custom logo via the Customizer, which can be displayed in your theme.
+Allows users to upload a custom logo via the Customize, which can be displayed in your theme.

 ```php
 add_theme_support( 'custom-logo', array(